liferay/clay/clayui.com/content/docs/css/utilities/c-spacing.md

 -   `8` - **7.5rem** - _120px_
 -   `auto` - will set the value to **auto**

-These spaces can be negative spaces if we use `n` before the value, that means:
+These spaces can be negative if we use `n` before the value, that means:

 -   `n1` | **-0.25rem** | _-4px_
 -   `n2` | **-0.5rem** | _-8px_